adetutuadenusi/CIS-3343-Group-Project/docs/PRODUCT-CATALOG-TRANSFORMATION.md

 # Product Catalog Transformation Complete ✅

 **Date:** November 13, 2025
-**Status:** Fully Implemented & Tested
+**Status:** Fully Implemented & Tested with Role-Based Access Control

 ## 🎯 Summary

-The Product Catalog has been completely transformed from an e-commerce page into a **pure admin management system** with full CRUD functionality and populated with all 14 case study standard cakes.
+The Product Catalog has been completely transformed from an e-commerce page into a **role-based staff tool** with two distinct views:
+- **Admin View** (Manager/Owner only) - Full CRUD management
+- **Menu View** (All other staff) - Beautiful product catalog with images and details

+All 14 case study standard cakes are populated in the database.

 ---